The Rogue Leveling Guide for the Mists of Pandaria

 - Mace & Sword expertise – Of some use to Combat at the high end of the game, Sub and Assassination use daggers.

 - Escape – Very nice for PvP, useful here and there at other times.
-Allows you to use two regular trinkets in PvP and get those extra stats.
+Allows you to use two regular trinkets in PvP, instead of one being an escape trinket, and get those extra stats.

 - Increased Spirit is useless to Rogues.